Return of the Dream Canteen

-Return of the Dream Canteen is the thirteenth studio album by the American rock band the Red Hot Chili Peppers, released on October 14, 2022, through Warner Records as a double LP and single CD.
-Produced by Rick Rubin, it was recorded during the same sessions as the band's previous studio album, Unlimited Love, released earlier in 2022.
+Return of the Dream Canteen is the thirteenth studio album by the American rock band Red Hot Chili Peppers, released on October 14, 2022, through Warner Records as a double LP and single CD.
+Produced by Rick Rubin, it was recorded during the same sessions as the band's previous studio album, Unlimited Love, released only 5 months earlier and marking the shortest gap between two albums from the band to date.

-The first single, "Tippa My Tongue", was released on August 19, 2022 and was followed by the album's second single, "The Drummer", on October 14, 2022.
+The first single, "Tippa My Tongue", was released on August 19, 2022, and was followed by the album's second single, "Eddie", on September 23, and the third single, "The Drummer", on October 14.